itserik0/jumpstart-workshop/content/html/embedding-things.md

 ### Video

-There's a video player right in your browser as well.
+There's a video player in your browser as well.

 ```
 <video width="320" height="240" poster="placeholder.png" controls>